 Vibrating tongue rings aren’t common, but there are a few around.
 Essentially, these vibrating rings are designed to slip over the tongue and stimulate a partner while giving oral sex.
 It’s an interesting idea, and there’s definitely the opportunity for pleasure here.
 The only issue is that many of these vibes are low quality and aren’t made of body-safe materials.

 Many people assume that vibrators are just for women, but penises and testicles also respond well to vibration.
 Plus, there is an increasingly large number of vibrators designed for male bodies.
-The Hot Octopuss III, for example, is a new type of vibrator that fits over the penis.
+The Hot Octopuss solo, for example, is a new type of vibrator that fits over the penis.
 The Fun Factory Cobra Libre 2 is another option here.

 Vibrating Strap On

 A vibrating strap-on is a strap-on dildo that vibrates, either for the pleasure of the wearer, for the pleasure of the wearer’s partner, or both.
 Strap-ons can be a fun way to introduce new things to partner play (like pegging!).
 Adding vibration just adds one more layer of options for sensation.
-A simple option like the Tantus Leisure Vibe is great for pegging newbies.
+A simple option like the Tantus Silk is great for pegging newbies.

 Vibrating Anal Massager